ictvoip/ictvoip-docs/docs/source/index.rst

         :height: 170pt

 |

-Welcome to ictVoIP Billing Management System Docs
+Welcome to ictVoIP Billing Docs
 =================================================

-ictVoIP Billing Management System is a WHMCS application that can support multi providers and PBXs with calculations for billing and custom rate costs.
-Provides user experiences and modules for client area use for customers.
-Automation of auto billing of overage minutes based on metered plans and CDR views for customer reports based on billing cycle.
+ictVoIP Billing Management System is a WHMCS addon application that supports multi providers and various PBXs which calculates call times and allows for Tariff or custom rate.
+Client area addons for client area use for customers.
+Automation of billing of overage minutes based on metered plans and CDR views for customer reports based on billing cycles.

 Some of the Key Features.
 =========================